eclipse-cyclonedds/cyclonedds/README.md

     $ cd cyclonedds
     $ mkdir build

-Depending on whether you want to develop applications using Eclipse Cyclone DDS or contribute to Eclipse Cyclone DDS you can follow different procedures
+Depending on whether you want to develop applications using Cyclone DDS or contribute to it you can follow different procedures

 ### For application developers

-To build and install the required libraries needed to develop your own applications that use Eclipe Cyclone DDS
+To build and install the required libraries needed to develop your own applications using Cyclone DDS requires a few simple steps.
+There are some small differences between Linux and macOS on the one hand, and Windows on the other.
+For Linux or macOS:

-On Linux:

     $ cd build
     $ cmake -DCMAKE_INSTALL_PREFIX=<install-location> ../src
     $ cmake --build .

-On Windows:
+and for Windows:

     $ cd build
     $ cmake -G "<generator-name>" -DCMAKE_INSTALL_PREFIX=<install-location> ../src
     $ cmake --build .

-where you should replace ``<install-location>`` by the directory under which you would like to install Eclipse Cyclone DDS and ``<generator-name>`` by one of the ways CMake [generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) offer for generating build files.
+where you should replace ``<install-location>`` by the directory under which you would like to install Cyclone DDS and ``<generator-name>`` by one of the ways CMake [generators](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) offer for generating build files.
 For example, "Visual Studio 15 2017 Win64" would target a 64-bit build using Visual Studio 2017.